Automated calculations of exchange magnetostriction: Methodology

 \subsection{Including anisotropic magnetic interactions}

-In magnetic materials with other significant sources of magnetic anisotropy besides the SOC (e.g., strong Crystal Electric Field or strong anisotropic exchange interaction), one may not be able to compute the total energy without anisotropic magnetic interactions through spin-polarized first-principles calculations.
-In these cases, the methodology described in Section \ref{subsection:method_iso} should be slightly modified in order to take into account the anisotropic effects.
+The methodology described in Section \ref{subsection:method_iso} should be slightly modified in order to take into account the anisotropic effects.
 Firstly, if we include anisotropic magnetic interactions, then the total energy now reads

 where $\boldsymbol{\alpha}$ is the normalized magnetization vector ($\vert\boldsymbol{\alpha}\vert =1$), $E_{K}^{0}$ is the unstrained magnetocrystalline anisotropy energy, and $E_{me}(\boldsymbol{\epsilon},\boldsymbol{\alpha})=E_{me}^{iso}(\boldsymbol{\epsilon})+E_{me}^{ani}(\boldsymbol{\epsilon},\boldsymbol{\alpha})$ contains only linear terms in the strain up to second order in the magnetization direction $\boldsymbol{\alpha}$.
 Next, if we constrain the magnetization direction along z-axis ($\boldsymbol{\alpha}=(0,0,1)$), and we apply the parameterized strain tensor $\boldsymbol{\epsilon}(s)$ given in Table \ref{tab:method_data} for the i-th isotropic magnetoelastic constant $b_{i}^{iso}$, then Eq.\ref{eq:E_tot_ani} becomes